bradlet/thompson-interviews/bootstrap/README.md

  for the changes to propagate.

  # Cleanup reminder
- Remember to delete bootstrap resources after any given interview is completed.
+ Remember to apply bootstrap resources without the interviewee supplied as an argumetn after any given interview is completed to cleanup their access configuration.